 Say you wanted to invest in dividend stocks, just click ‘Explore’ and scroll to the ‘Dividends’ category.
 You can sort the motifs by one-year return, dividend yield, volatility or a number of metrics.
 Click on a fund to see what that investor is buying for your own ideas.

-The infographic shows some of my favorite investing ideas and how to use Motif to find investments.
+The infographic shows some of my favorite investing ideas and how to accomplish these using platforms like Motif and Robinhood (get a free stock with this link!)

 You can customize your own group of investments to buy more of one particular stock or equal amounts of each.
 I usually suggest picking between 20 and 25 individual stocks and then investing in five or more ETFs.
 These are funds that hold hundreds of stocks within a theme and give you maximum diversification.